tachyons-css/tachyons-x-ray/readme.md

 Install the chrome plugin [here](https://chrome.google.com/webstore/detail/tachyons-x-ray/lbepbkiknibiobnbanhggglkmpkbdiim).

 When you would like to see the debug layout, click the icon.
-To remove it, refresh the page.
+To remove it, click the icon again.

+There's also a menu to select the grid type and to toggle on the additional element grid.

 ## Related